-Given the large number of horrible side effects described in this section, it may be worthwhile for patients to speak with their doctor about alternative depression or anxiety medications that have less side effects.
+Given the range of common and severe side effects described in this section, it may be worthwhile for patients to speak with their doctor about alternative depression or anxiety medications that have less side effects.

 Real, Unsponsored User Review of Effexor

 One of the most popular YouTube reviews of Effexor is published by a creator named Brei DelGiudice.
 She shares her experience after two years of taking the drug, including benefits she experiences and side effects.